Ilie Dumitrescu

-Ilie Dumitrescu ([iˈli.e dumiˈtresku]; born 6 January 1969) is a Romanian football manager and former professional footballer.
+Ilie Dumitrescu ([iˈli.e dumiˈtresku]; born 6 January 1969) is a former Romanian professional football manager and former player, who is currently a television sport pundit for Digi Sport.

 As a player, he was a winger who notably played in the Premier League with Tottenham Hotspur and West Ham United, and in La Liga with Sevilla.
 He began and finished his career with Steaua București, had spells in Mexico with América and Atlante and had a brief loan spell with Olt Scorniceşti during the early stages of his career.
-He initially shot to fame when his frontline partnership with Gheorghe Hagi and Florin Răducioiu led the Romania national team to the 1994 FIFA World Cup quarterfinal.
+He initially shot to fame when his frontline partnership with Gheorghe Hagi and Florin Răducioiu led the Romania national team to the 1994 FIFA World Cup quarter-finals.
 In eliminating Argentina en route, Dumitrescu scored twice in a 3–2 win, despite playing in an unfamiliar striker position with Răducioiu unavailable.
-Overall he was capped 62 times, scoring 20 goals and was also present at World Cup 90 and World Cup 98.
+Overall he was capped 62 times, scoring 20 goals and was also a participant at the 1990 and 1998 FIFA World Cups.

-Following retirement, Dumitrescu has had an extensive career as a manager in his native country as well as Greece and Cyprus, with a spells at Oţelul Galaţi, Braşov, Alki Larnaca, Romania U–21, FCM Bacău, Apollon Limassol, AEK Athens, Egaleo, Akratitos, Kallithea, PAOK, Panthrakikos, and Steaua București.
+Following retirement, Dumitrescu has had an extensive career as a manager in his native country as well as Greece and Cyprus, with a spells at Oţelul Galaţi, FC Braşov, Alki Larnaca, Romania U21, FCM Bacău, Apollon Limassol, AEK Athens, Egaleo, Akratitos, Kallithea, PAOK, Panthrakikos, and Steaua București.